Doral Personal Injury Lawyers

 • Post-Traumatic Stress Disorder (PTSD): Many people experience PTSD after an accident, which requires therapy or other forms of short- and long-term recovery.

 Regardless of your injuries resulting from an accident, personal injury victims should not have to go through the aftermath of the incident alone.
-Having legal representation after sustaining physical injuries can help you get the compensation you need to pay for your required medical treatment, including past, present, and future expenses.
+Legal representation after sustaining physical injuries can help you get the compensation you need for your required medical treatment, including past, present, and future expenses.

 Florida’s PIP policy covers 80% of medical costs, lost wages, and death benefits up to $10,000.
 If the injury does not require emergency medical care, you may only be entitled to $2,500 worth of benefits.
 Contrarily, if you sustain injuries necessitating medical treatment with costs totaling more than $10,000, you must seek additional compensation from the at-fault party or their insurance company.
 Navigating these rules and speaking with insurance companies can seem overwhelming.
 A personal injury attorney can handle all communications with the opposing party and the insurance companies.